YuanGongND/ast/README.md

 4. In ``ast/src/traintest.`` line 55-82, you need to specify the learning rate scheduler, metrics, warmup setting and the optimizer for your task.

 To summarize, to use our training pipeline, you need to creat data files and modify the above three python scripts.
 You can refer to our ESC-50 and Speechcommands recipes.

+Also, please note that we use `16kHz` audios for the pretrained model, so if you want to use the pretrained model, please prepare your data in `16kHz`.

  ## Contact
 If you have a question, please bring up an issue (preferred) or send me an email yuangong@mit.edu.